Tanner/Technique-Newsstands-Map/README.md

 Technique Newsstands Map
 ==============
-Locations of all the student accessible printers at Georgia Tech.
+Locations of all the Technique newsstands at Georgia Tech.

 Want to contribute?
 ===================